-At Joey Gilbert Law, our Reno immigration lawyers assist individuals, families, and employers in sponsoring foreign citizens through petitions with USCIS.
+At Joey Gilbert Law, and through our partners assist individuals, families, and employers in sponsoring foreign citizens through petitions with USCIS.
 We also handle immigration matters regarding applications to replace permanent resident cards (green cards) and applications for naturalization (citizenship).
 Backed by extensive experience and resources, our team takes a personalized approach toward handling all legal work involved in order to reduce the chances of delays and denials.
 We want to help our clients’ immigration dreams become a reality.

 Why Choose Joey Gilbert Law?

 Want to discuss family-based or employment-based immigration?
 Call (775) 574-4774 for a consultation.
 We proudly serve clients throughout Northern Nevada.